Special Educational Needs

 Under the new Code of Practice, a child is deemed to have Special Educational Needs, or SEN, if he or she has ‘significantly greater difficulty in learning than the majority of others of the same age’, or his or her disability ‘prevents or hinders him or her from making use of facilities of a kind generally provided for others of the same age in a mainstream school’.
 Special educational provision is needed for him or her, over and above that which can be met through good quality classroom teaching and differentiation.

 Broad areas of need are identified as communication and interaction; cognition and learning; social, emotional and mental health difficulties and sensory and/or physical needs.
 They may be for a short period or throughout a child’s educational life.
 They may be identified before a child has even entered school or they may come to be recognised at a specific point in their education.

-Please also see the parent / carer hub section of the school’s website.
+Please also see the parent / carer hub section of the school’s website (on the 'Parents' tab).

 Hertfordshire’s SEND Local Offer

 The Local Offer sets out the information, support, services and activities that are available in the local area for families, children and young people aged 0-25 with SEND.